 Before Lightneer, Lauri worked as the Fun Learning Expert for Rovio Ltd., the creator of the highly successful Angry Birds franchise.
 He helped Rovio’s learning unit to develop a unique fun learning philosophy, whose main theses are published in his book Learning as Fun (Rovio Visions 2014).

 Lauri has founded or co-founded four companies, including a research and consulting company Academy of Philosophy, a technology startup Extended Mind Technologies and a music studio Underwater Music.
 His passion is to scale the inclusivity of the Finnish education system to everybody in the world.

-Our Parenting World (OPW) team is very honoured to be able to interview Lauri Järvilehto (LJ) where he shared with us more about the launch of Big Bang Legends, his journey in developing game and more!
+Our Parenting World (OPW) team is pleased to be able to interview Lauri Järvilehto (LJ) where he shared with us more about the launch of Big Bang Legends, his journey in developing game and more!

 1. OPW: Congratulations on the launch of Big Bang Legends!
 Please share with us, what makes you decide to come up with Big Bang Legends?

 LJ: We’d been trying to figure out how to make great learning games since 2011.
 I even wrote a book in 2012 called Learning as Fun that lays down the foundation for what we’ve been after.
 A few years ago me, Lauri Konttori and a few other people started tossing around ideas about a particle physics learning game.
 We’d got to know Rolf Landua and a few other physics experts from CERN and felt it would be great to do something with them.
 Also it struck us that if we can teach kids particle physics, we can teach them anything else too.
 In the summer of 2015 the pieces clicked in place and we took the findings to Peter Vesterbacka and Niklas Hed from Rovio.
 Eventually that led to the four of us founding Lightneer.